 The process automatically pulls donors who gave a gift to your organization for the selected year into a mailing and email, based on the status of their contact information.
 Once you have updated the placeholder text for the mailing and email so that it suits your purposes, you can then download and mail the letters and send the email from LGL to provide your donors' annual statement.

 Is it possible to customize who will receive the annual gift statement?

 No, it is not possible to customize which constituents are pulled into the annual gift statement process using this method, beyond the basics of which ones will receive a mailing and which ones will receive an email.
 If you want more control over who will receive the mailing or email, you will need to use either or both of the custom methods described in these help articles:

-Two pillars make up an annual gift statement:
+These two pillars make up an annual statement:

-- The donors who should receive the annual gift statement (the constituents)
+- The donors who should receive the annual statement (the constituents)

 - The letter or email that will be sent to them (the communications)

-On the Annual Gift Statements page, once you have generated it you’ll see the two columns where you can access these items: Constituents and Communications.
+On the Annual Statements page, once you have generated your annual statement, you’ll see two columns where you can access these items: Constituents and Communications.

-Once you have generated the annual gift statement, you’ll be able to change the position of the segments (if that suits your purpose), add/customize the content of the letter and email you will be sending, and then send them.
+Once you have generated the annual statement, you’ll be able to change the priority of the segments (if that suits your purpose), add/customize the content of the letter and email you will be sending, and then send them.